Aerolab/youtube-tv/README.md

 As a demo, we are going to build a Remote-Controlled Youtube App.
 This involves creating native app that displays YouTube videos on your computer, as well as a mobile client that will let you search and pick the videos you want to watch straight from your couch.

+You can download the finished project from [https://github.com/Aerolab/youtube-tv](https://github.com/Aerolab/youtube-tv).
+You need to follow the first part of this guide (Getting Started) to set up the environment and then run run.sh (on Mac) or run.bat (on Windows) to start the app.

 ## Getting Started